 We believe it will make a significant difference to the lives of those who have not been fortunate enough to complete their education.

-Further Education and Training fills a certain niche within our educational system, and we should aim to avoid as much as possible the need to stifle the type of educational service this sector provides.
+Further Education and Training fills a certain niche within our educational system, and should be further developed.